About the Board

 There are dairy herds in 69 of Wisconsin's 72 counties, with only Menominee, Oneida and Vilas counties in the northeastern area of the state not having a bovine dairy herd.
 Several counties actually have more cows than people.

 Wisconsin has more dairy farms than any other state in the nation and is second only to California in the number of dairy cows and the total amount of milk produced.
 Wisconsin has about 1.28 million cows on average.
 Every dairy cow generates more than $34,000 worth of additional economic impact.

-The state produced a record-breaking 31.2 billion pounds of milk in 2018.
+The state produced 30.6 billion pounds of milk in 2019, an increase of 0.1 over the previous year.
 Wisconsin produces more cheese and dry whey than any other state and ranks second in the production of butter, lactose and whey protein concentrate (for human consumption).